-The Benefits of Swimming
+The benefits of swimming

 In addition to being a fun way to spend an afternoon, swimming is a great addition to any active lifestyle.
 Swimming laps in an indoor pool is also a great way to stay active in the winter.
-An afternoon in the pool builds muscles in your back, shoulders, arms, legs and neck, improves heart health, and helps the swimmer maintain a healthy body weight.
+An afternoon in the pool builds muscles in your back, shoulders, arms, legs and neck, improves heart health and helps the swimmer maintain a healthy body weight.
 Swimming can also be a great way to overcome back pain from a herniated disc, pinched nerve and even bone spurs.
-By strengthening the muscles that support the back or neck, less stress is put on the spinal column and pain can be overcome.
+By strengthening the muscles that support the neck or back, less stress is put on the spinal column and pain can be overcome.
 A warm pool also promotes blood flow and helps expedite the healing process.

-The Problem with Swimming
+The problem with swimming

-- Overdoing your workout – muscle strain and injury can result from overdoing your swimming session
+- Overdoing your workout.
+Muscle strain and injury can result from overdoing your swimming session.

-- Insufficient stretching – before swimming, the swimmer needs to fully stretch to avoid potential damage
+- Insufficient stretching.
+Before swimming, the swimmer needs to fully stretch to avoid potential damage.

-- Improper flip-turning at the wall – a flip turn is a great way to maximize the speed of a swimmer’s lap, but over-extension can injure neck or back muscles
+- Improper flip turning at the wall.
+A flip turn is a great way to maximize the speed of a swimmer’s lap, but overextension can injure neck or back muscles.

-- Back stroke problems – the back stroke can be hard on the neck if the swimmer isn’t conditioned properly
+- Backstroke problems.
+The backstroke can be hard on the neck if the swimmer isn’t conditioned properly.

-- Freestyle neck injury – the swimmer should roll their head out of the water to breathe, not dramatically extend and rotate
+- Freestyle neck injury.
+The swimmer should roll their head out of the water to breathe, not dramatically extend and rotate.

-Swimming is an excellent way to manage back and neck pain caused by degenerative disc disease and other spinal problems, but it is important to speak with a doctor and physical therapist to ensure you aren’t putting yourself at risk for further injury.
+Swimming is an excellent way to manage neck and back pain caused by degenerative disc disease and other spinal problems, but it is important to speak with a doctor and physical therapist to ensure you aren’t putting yourself at risk for further injury.